+SECTION 3.
+The operation of the pool facility shall be monitored by an employee, board member, or contractor who may be required to have CPO (Certified Pool Operator) training or "pool training/education" (excluding CPR or lifeguard training) validated by the Approving Authority, based on the pool's inspection report(s).
+Proof of pool trainings taken (excluding CPR/lifeguard training) shall be provided to LRDHU.

 SECTION 4.
-The operation of the pool facility shall be monitored by an employee, board member, or contractor whom has CPO (Certified Pool Operator) training or "pool training/education" (excluding CPR or lifeguard training) validated by the approving authority, and based on the pool's inspection report(s).
-Proof of certification must be readily available at the facility.
+Blueprint design plans and construction specifications shall be submitted to the Approving Authority for review and approved prior to the construction of any semi-public or public pool or spa.
+Note: All swimming pools, spas, and bathhouses serving the public shall be designed to be accessible to and usable by the physically handicapped as required by law, specified under North Dakota Century Code (NDCC) Section 48-02-19.

+All public and semi-public swimming pools and spas shall meet minimum standards set forth in the following sections.
+Pools and spas in operation before January 1, 2013 may be exempted from certain items detailed in the parts of this code that deal with the actual physical facility at the discretion of the Approving Authority, but shall abide by all requirements in all other sections.
+Pools and spas that are built after January 1, 2013 shall abide by all requirements in all sections of this code.
+Pools and spas built before January 1, 2013 that upgrade their filtration or disinfection systems or any plumbing or mechanical parts of the circulation system or that do work that modifies 50 percent or more of the surface area of the pool basin or decking shall make the necessary modifications to bring the pool or spa into complete compliance with all requirements in all sections of this code.

 SECTION 5.
-Blueprint design plans and construction specifications shall be submitted to the approving authority for review and approved prior to the construction of any semi-public or public pool or spa.
-Note: All swimming pools, spas, and bathhouses serving the public shall be designed to be accessible to and usable by the physically handicapped as required by law, specified under North Dakota Century Code (NDCC) Section 48-02-19 and Section 23-13-1.

-All public and semi-public swimming pools and spas shall meet minimum standards set forth in the following sections.
-Pools and spas in operation before January 1, 2009 may be exempted from certain items detailed in the parts of this code that deal with the actual physical facility at the discretion of the approving authority, but shall abide by all requirements in all other sections.
-Pools and spas that are built after January 1, 2009 shall abide by all requirements in all sections of this code.
-Pools and spas built before January 1, 2009 that upgrade their filtration or disinfection systems or any plumbing or mechanical parts of the circulation system or that do work that modifies 50 percent or more of the surface area of the pool basin or decking shall make the necessary modifications to bring the pool or spa into complete compliance with all requirements in all sections of this code.

-SECTION 6.
-A person shall not operate or maintain a public or semi-public swimming pool without first obtaining a license to operate such pool.
+A person shall not operate or maintain a public or semi-public swimming pool without first obtaining a license to operate such a pool/spa facility.